Higher education financing issues in the United States: When college does not pay off

 One view is that college students go to college to develop skills for a lucrative career.
 In 2018, however, more than half of institutions left the majority of their students earning less than $28,000—the typical salary of a high school graduate.
 Schools with limited job placement programs, career counseling, and internships are more likely to have limited returns.

+Forty-two percent of parents revealed that paying their children’s student loans or funding their tuition made saving difficult, according to a survey conducted in 2023.
 Paying for college can hurt retirement outcomes for parents of college students.
 In a Barron's article titled "How Your Kids Can Ruin Your Retirement — and How to Make Sure They Don't", Reshma Kapadia offers advice to parents on how they can ensure that higher education for their children does not result in diminished retirement quality.

 According to a 2019 Fed survey, "two-thirds of graduates with a bachelor's degree or more believed that their educational investment had paid off financially, but only 3 in 10 of those who started but did not complete a degree shared this view."

 For-profit schools

 From 1972 to 2009, there was rapid growth of for-profit schools.
 Government funding in 1972 and government deregulation in 1998 fueled a dramatic rise in for-profit college enrollment.
 Government oversight and scrutiny since 2010 as well as competition from non-profit and public education has led to a dramatic decrease in enrollment.

 At its peak, The University of Phoenix was the largest U.S. for-profit college, with an enrollment of more than 500,000 students nationwide.
-Other large institutions included Devry University, ITT Technical Institute, the Art Institutes, Kaplan University, Ashford University, Colorado Technical Institute, Ashford University, Strayer University, Lincoln Tech, and Walden University.
+Other large institutions included Devry University, ITT Technical Institute, the Art Institutes, Kaplan University, Ashford University, Colorado Technical Institute, Strayer University, Lincoln Tech, and Walden University.

 Altogether, at their peak, for-profit colleges enrolled about 11% of the students but created approximately 47% of all the student loan defaults.

 Critics of for-profit colleges have pointed to the heavy dependence on federal loans and grants to students, the low student completion rate, and the inability of the majority of graduates to pay their student loans because they failed to secure high-paying jobs.

 The National Center for Education Statistics reported a 52% rate of default on student loans at for-profit colleges.